HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

 Use the HCL Digital Experience 9.5 DAM editor to delete a media asset, including its renditions:

-1. From the HCL Digital Experience 9.5 DAM user interface, hover over a media asset to access and click the Overflow menu on the far right (three vertical dots icon).
+1. From the HCL Digital Experience 9.5 DAM user interface, hover over a media asset to access and click the Overflow menu on the far right (three horizontal dots icon).
 Then, select **Delete**.
 2. A pop-up will appear for you to select your Delete action.
 If the selected media assets will not affect any references, click **Check for references and delete** to complete action.

     ![Check references and delete media asset](../../../../images/Check_for_references_and_delete_HCL_DAM.png)